BCHoagland/ChaRLes/README.md

 * **Twin Dueling DDPG:** TD3 introduces a series of improvements to DDPG that stabilize learning.
 It uses noisy action selection during regression target construction, double Q-learning, and delayed policy and target network updates to help keep the Q-networks accurate and to discourage the policy network from exploiting errors in the Q-network estimates.

 * **Soft Actor-Critic:** SAC attempts to maximize both the expected cumulative reward and the expected entropy of a stochastic policy.
 It uses double Q-learning to approximate the policy's soft Q-function (soft = additional entropy term), and it minimizes the KL divergence between the current policy and the exponential of the soft Q-function to improve policy performance in the future.
 This implementation also automatically tunes the temperature parameter used to weight how much expected entropy we want from our policy.

-## Other Algorithm Details

-* **Deep Q-Learning from Demonstrations:** DQfD uses transitions from an expert agent to train a new agent capable of similar performance.
-This new agent then continues to train on its own while sampling from a replay buffer containing both its own and the expert's transitions.
-Additional loss terms are introduced into the traditional DQN loss formulation to boost the importance of the expert's transitions and make the new agent's Q-network updates more accurate.